Atlas-OS/docs/docs/getting-started/installation.md

     === "Windows Media Creation Tool"
         This is the supported method to download Windows 10 and 11 by Microsoft.

-        1. Download the [Windows 10](https://go.microsoft.com/fwlink/?LinkId=691209) or [Windows 11](https://go.microsoft.com/fwlink/?linkid=2156295) Media Creation Tool and open it.
+        1. Download the [Windows 10](https://go.microsoft.com/fwlink/?LinkId=691209) Media Creation Tool and open it.
         2. Click the `Accept` button to agree to the Microsoft license terms.
         3. Tick `Create installation media (USB flash drive, DVD, or ISO file) for another PC`, click `Next`, and choose:
             * Language: Desired language
-            * Edition: Windows 10 or Windows 11
+            * Edition: Windows 10
             * Architecture: 64-bit (x64)
         4. Choose `ISO file` option and choose the download location.
         5. After the ISO completed downloading, click `Finish` to end the installation.